Global Concepts

 Beatgrid

-Traktor offers both automatic and manual functions to detect and set the correct tempo and beat measures of a track.
+Traktor offers both automatic and manual functions to detect and set the correct tempo and beat measures of a track, both making together the so-called Beatgrid of that track.
 This information is needed to make correct use of the Sync function, quantized beat jumps as well as snapping Hotcues and loops to the beat of the track.
+Beatgrids are defined by one or more Grid Markers, each one setting the tempo until the following Grid Marker.
+This allows you to define multiple tempos within a track.

 Harmonic Mixing